• Skip to main content

 German butter cookie dough in a mixing bowl.

 3. Add the powdered sugar, vanilla, and flour mixture.
-Beat on low speed until it forms a crumbly mixture.
+Mix until it's crumbly.

 German Butter Cookie dough wrapped in plastic wrap.